realdtn2/xiaomi-unlocking-rooting-guide/README.md

 - Enable **OEM Unlocking** from **Developer Options**.

 ### Step 2: Reinstall Xiaomi Community
-- Uninstall Xiaomi Community, reboot, then reinstall via the Play Store.
+- Uninstall Xiaomi Community, reboot, then reinstall the latest version of Xiaomi Community via the Play Store.

 ### Step 3: Change account's region
 - Sign in into your Xiaomi account through the Xiaomi Community app.